 Gerbera daisies (Gerbera jamesonii) are commonly grown for their bright and cheerful daisy-like flowers.
-They originate from South Africa and come in various sizes and colors—red, pink, yellow, salmon, orange and white with flower sizes anywhere from 2 to 5 inches across.
+They originate from South Africa and come in various sizes and colors including pink, yellow, salmon, orange and white, with flower sizes anywhere from 2 to 5 inches across.

-There are many gerbera daisy cultivars available to choose from, bred for their color and flower shape (single, double or multiple petals).
-For better results in how to care for a gerbera daisy plant, choose a variety that is compact – as flower stems will be sturdier – and one that suits the pot size or planting bed you will be growing in.
+There are many gerbera daisy cultivars available, bred for their color and flower shape (single, double or multiple petals).
+For better results in how to care for a gerbera daisy plant, choose a variety that is compact, as flower stems will be sturdier on compact plants, and one that suits the pot size or planting bed you will be growing in.

 How to Grow Gerbera Daisies

 Growing gerbera daisy plants is possible from seed, seedlings or division.
 Seed is the cheapest method, but seeds must be sown immediately as they lose viability quickly after opening.
 Keep in mind seeds may also not be true to form.